M-o-a-T/moat/doc/spec_firmware.rst

 Small controllers might not have enough space for two firmware copies.
-We therefore add the ability to split the firmware into two parts: one is the main system initialization, the bus handler, and the firmware updater itself; this part is expected not to be updated frequently.
+We therefore add the ability to split the firmware into two parts: one is the main system initialization, the basic bus handler, and the firmware updater itself; this part is expected not to be updated frequently.
-The other part is the device-specific code.
+The other part is device-specific code.

 Firmware updates are split into 64-byte chunks (due to limited client RAM and bus usage).
 They are transmitted consecutively and they are secured by an overall 32-bit CRC.
-Also, individual chunks are secured by a 16-bit checksum.
+Also, individual chunks are secured by a 16-bit CRC in addition to the bus CRC.

 Messages contain a 4-bit type in the flag part of the control message (bit 4 is reserved) plus whatever content is required.